cybnity/foundation/implementations-line/framework/domain/designview-packages.md

 ## PURPOSE
-Presentation of the deisng view packages and provided components.
+Presentation of the deisng view packages and provided components into the `org.cybnity.framework.domain` main project's artifacts package.

 # STRUCTURE MODELS

-Several packages are implemented to organize the components (e.g specification elements, implementation components) into the `org.cybnity.framework.domain` main package.
+Several sub-packages are implemented to organize the components (e.g specification elements, implementation components) additionnaly to these provided by this package.

-## DOMAIN

 ```mermaid
 %%{